abiswas3/typst-theorion/PM-Rajko/sections/introduction.typ

 In PC, the equations can be over an arbitrary, but fixed field $Field$, and in the SoS the coefficients are  over the reals.
 We say a proof $Proof$ is a refutation of $Axioms$, if it is a proof of the claim (in the specified language) that there exists no assignment of $arrow(x) in Field^n$ that satisfies _all_ the polynomial equations in $Axioms$.
 In PC and SoS, the proof $Proof$ is itself expressed as a sequence of polynomials.
-Two common measures of the complexity of a semi-algebraic proof are size (the number of monomials appearing in the proof) and the degree (the largest degree of the proof polynomials that refute $Q$).
+Two common measures of the complexity of a semi-algebraic proof are size (the number of monomials appearing in the proof) and the degree (the largest degree of the proof polynomials that refute $Axioms$).
 Trade-offs between the two are well known; in particular, any degree $d$ proof has size at most $n^(O(d))$.
 Therefore, in this work we focus on the former#footnote[Note that exponential size lower bounds only follow from degree lower bounds $d >> sqrt(n)$, as $d = O(sqrt(n))$ yields only subexponential size bounds $n^(O(sqrt(n))) = 2^(O(sqrt(n)log n))$.]
-We denote the smallest maximum degree over all proofs that refute $Axioms$ in PC and SoS, with $Degree(Axioms PC bot)$ and $Degree(Q SOS bot})$, respectively.
+We denote the smallest maximum degree over all proofs that refute $Axioms$ in PC and SoS, with $Degree(Axioms PC bot)$ and $Degree(Axioms SOS bot)$, respectively.
 One motivation for proving lower bounds for algebraic proof systems, as opposed to propositional proof systems, is that often they imply lower bounds for a broad family of related algorithms for solving combinatorial optimisation problems.
 Similarly, upper bounding the proof length has led to the fruitful discovery of many efficient algorithms.
 The SoS proof system is of particular interest because of its close connection to the sum-of-squares hierarchy of semi-definite programming.
 We refer the reader to the survey by #citet(<fleming2019semialgebraic>) for more details about the connections between the semi-algebraic proof systems and combinatorial optimisation.\par
 In this work, we study the complexity of refuting _perfect matchings_ in PC and SoS.
-Apart from being a natural problem in its own right, perfect matchings are also related to the pigeon hole principle @maciel2000new@pitassi1993exponential@raz2004resolution@razbarov2002pgp@razborov2003resolution and Tseitin formula @filmus2013towards@galesi2019bounded@glinskih2017satisfiable@grigoriev2001linear, two well studied formulae in proof complexity.
+Apart from being a natural problem in its own right, perfect matchings are also related to the pigeon hole principle @maciel2000new @pitassi1993exponential @raz2004resolution@razbarov2002pgp @razborov2003resolution and Tseitin formula @filmus2013towards @galesi2019bounded @glinskih2017satisfiable @grigoriev2001linear, two well studied formulae in proof complexity.
 Assuming at most one pigeon fits in a single hole, the pigeon hole principle says $m$ pigeons cannot fit in $n < m$ holes.
 If we construct the complete bipartite graph with the left vertices as $m$ pigeons and the right vertices as $n < m$ holes, proving the pigeon hole principle amounts to proving that such bipartite graph does not have a perfect matching.
 There are other formulations of the pigeon hole principle (see the survey by #citet(<razbarov2002pgp>)), and almost all of them have short proofs in the sum of squares proof system.